IBM/watson-document-classifier/README.md

 ## 2. Create Bluemix services

-Create the following Bluemix service by following the links to use the Bluemix UI and create it.
+Create the following Bluemix service by following the link to use the Bluemix UI and create it.

   * [**Watson Natural Language Understanding**](https://console.bluemix.net/catalog/services/natural-language-understanding)